cloud-gov/cg-site/_docs/orgs-spaces/new-org.md

 ### Org name

-The new organization will be named for both the customer (e.g. "GSA") and the system, such as "CTO" or "18f-federalist".
+The new organization will be named for both the customer (e.g. "GSA") and the system, such as "CTO" or "tts-analytics".
 For a prototyping organization, the system name should be "prototyping".

-The org and system then are combined with a dash, e.g. "gsa-18f-federalist".
+The org and system then are combined with a dash, e.g. "gsa-tts-analytics".

 Note: Names cannot contain spaces and should instead use dashes (-).